kimconrad/surfs-up/README.md

 # Project Results
 -- Analysis Output:

 June has an average temperature of 77.2 deg, with a minimum of 71 deg and a maximum of 83 deg.
 December has an average temperature of 71.1 deg, with a minimum of 60 deg and a maximum of 78 deg.

-These temperature ranges both support a sustainable business situation.
+These monthly temperature ranges both support a sustainable business model for the surf shop.
 Although the lowest temperature in December from this dataset is 60 deg, there are a relatively small number of days below 66 deg.
-This preliminary data points to the surf shop being a sustainable business, even through the winter months.
+This preliminary data points to the surf shop being a sustainable business, even through the cooler winter months.

 # Project Summary